marc-andrew/off-canvas-infinity-push/README.md

 ### Getting Started
 Load [jQuery(1.7+)](http://jquery.com/) and include Off Canvas Infinity Push plugin files.
 Add the stylesheet (jquery.ma.infinitypush.css) and the plugin (jquery.ma.infinitypush.js or jquery.ma.infinitypush.min.js) in your website.
-The stylesheet can be modified to fit website design.
+The stylesheet can be modified to fit the website design.

 ```html
 <!-- Basic stylesheet -->